 UK Visa Administrative Review — Process, Success Rate, and Recovery Framework 2026

-Administrative review is the Home Office's paid internal review mechanism for challenging an eligible visa refusal.
-Created in 2014 to replace the previous Points-Based System appeal rights, AR allows a different caseworker to review the original decision against the same evidence the applicant submitted — checking for caseworker error in fact-finding, in applying the Immigration Rules, or in evidential assessment.
-The system was designed to be cheaper (£80 fee) and faster than tribunal appeals — but AR cannot consider new evidence, and the success rate is meaningfully lower than First-tier Tribunal appeal rates on equivalent issues.
-Many applicants reach AR after an initial UK visa delay or NSF notification ends in refusal, or where the exceptionally complex case routing indicated extended scrutiny.
-AR sits within the broader reapplication and refusal recovery options framework.
+Administrative review is the Home Office's paid internal mechanism for challenging an eligible visa refusal.
+Introduced in 2014 to replace Points-Based System appeal rights, AR lets a different caseworker re-examine the decision against the same evidence — checking for errors in fact-finding, rule application, or evidential assessment.
+It is cheaper and faster than a tribunal appeal, but cannot consider new evidence and overturns fewer decisions.
+Many applicants reach AR after a UK visa delay or NSF notification ends in refusal, or after exceptionally complex case routing signalled extended scrutiny.
+AR sits within the wider reapplication and refusal recovery options framework.

 What is UK Visa Administrative Review?

-UK visa administrative review is a paid Home Office review process where a different caseworker examines an eligible refusal decision to check whether a caseworker error occurred.
-The fee is £80 (refunded if the original decision is overturned).
-Administrative review is available for most Points-Based System refusals (Skilled Worker, Student, Global Talent, Investor, Innovator Founder), dependant visa refusals, and some ILR refusals.
-Family route refusals (spouse, partner, parent, ADR) do not have administrative review rights — they have First-tier Tribunal appeal rights instead under section 82 of the Nationality, Immigration and Asylum Act 2002.
-AR is decided on the original evidence only — no new documents can be submitted, though the applicant can identify specific points where the caseworker's decision contained errors.
+UK visa administrative review is a paid Home Office process where a different caseworker checks an eligible refusal for caseworker error.
+The fee is £80, refunded if the decision is overturned.
+AR covers most Points-Based System refusals (Skilled Worker, Student, Global Talent, Innovator Founder), dependants, and some ILR refusals.
+Family route refusals (spouse, partner, parent) have First-tier Tribunal appeal rights instead.
+AR is decided on the original evidence only — no new documents can be submitted.

 Why Administrative Review Exists

-Administrative review was introduced under section 16 of the Immigration Act 2014, alongside the wider statutory reform that removed in-country appeal rights for most Points-Based System refusals.
-The policy rationale was that Points-Based decisions — where the Immigration Rules set specific quantitative thresholds (salary, English level, financial maintenance) — should be decided on whether the evidence met the rule, with caseworker errors corrected through a faster and cheaper internal review rather than a tribunal hearing.
-The trade-off: AR has no oral hearing, no opportunity to submit new evidence, and a lower overturn rate than First-tier Tribunal appeals on equivalent issues.
-Where the refusal raises human rights grounds — including Article 8 family life claims engaged by spouse / partner refusals — AR is not the available remedy; First-tier Tribunal appeal rights apply instead.
+Administrative review was introduced under the Immigration Act 2014, alongside reforms that removed in-country appeal rights for most Points-Based System refusals.
+The rationale: where the Rules set quantitative thresholds — salary, English level, maintenance — caseworker errors are better corrected through a fast internal review than a tribunal hearing.
+The trade-off is no oral hearing, no new evidence, and a lower overturn rate than First-tier Tribunal appeals.
+Refusals engaging human rights, such as spouse and partner cases, fall outside AR entirely.
 See our common UK visa refusal reasons and visa approval rates by route guides.

 Administrative Review Eligibility — Which Visa Categories Have AR Rights?

-Administrative review is available for: Skilled Worker visa refusals; Health and Care Worker visa refusals; UK Student route applications refusals; Global Talent, Investor (closed route), Innovator Founder, and other Points-Based System refusals; ILR refusals on Points-Based routes; dependant visa refusals where the main applicant had AR rights; and certain Returning Resident visa refusals.
-AR is not available for: family route refusals (spouse, partner, parent, child, adult dependent relative); visitor visa refusals; ETA refusals; EU Settlement Scheme refusals (rights removed 4 April 2024); asylum or protection refusals; deportation or revocation decisions; and any refusal certified as "clearly unfounded" by the Home Office.
+Administrative review is available for Skilled Worker, Health and Care Worker, UK Student route refusals, Global Talent, Innovator Founder and other Points-Based System refusals, PBS ILR refusals, dependants where the main applicant had AR rights, and certain Returning Resident refusals.
+It is not available for family route refusals (spouse, partner, parent, child, ADR), visitor visas, ETA, EU Settlement Scheme (removed 4 April 2024), asylum, or deportation decisions.

 Visa Categories With Administrative Review Rights